 Defend or Learn?

-In December of 2017 (just a few short months before this post), everyone was going bananas about the importance of video on Facebook.
+In December of 2017, everyone was going bananas about the importance of video on Facebook.

 I even made a Facebook video about the importance of Facebook video.
 I turned static images into animations!
 I vowed not to post a static photo ever again.
 I certainly would not have been caught dead posting a link to an outside source (like my blog).
 I ascended up the hill of marketing moral high ground and planted my stake in the ground… after all, my research was clear and this was the way to go!
 Until….
 It wasn’t.

 Enter the Facebook algorithm change announced in January of 2018 de-prioritizing the reach of pre-recorded video!
 (Note: the algorithm still favours live video).
 I promptly brushed up on the algorithm change, pulled my flag from the ground and descended the hill to brush myself off.
 Just one month after I had published advice encouraging Facebook video, I had new advice and it was in direct opposition of what I had said the month before.

 Get to work finding any and all support I could to validate my original claim and not be a hypocrite.

 Admit that things had changed, my prior advice no longer stood true and get comfortable with possibility of being called a hypocrite from time to time.

 The minute I got comfortable with the notion that my position is open for discussion, my mind immediately became more open to possibility.
 Rather than defending the idea of being an “expert”, I became immediately committed to the idea that being a student is more important.
 In the days where one algorithm change can crumble an entire industry, being an expert is highly overrated.
 Being an expert implies you already know everything that there is to know.
 In digital, there’s no such thing because innovation and change are just moving way too fast.